ubaldop/vue-niege/README.md

 ![Vue de toits](/static/vue-niege.gif?raw=true "Vue de toits")

-_**Vue de toits (Effet de neige)** is an oil painting by French impressionist Gustave Caillebotte executed in the winter of 1878 and 1879._

 ### Contributing

 This component can be improved both in features and performances.
 Please, help me in doing it better 🎅